0xshikhar/0xshikhar/README.md

 - 🌱 I’m currently exploring **Web3 Technologies for Ethereum, Polygon, Avalanche, and Solana Blockchain**

-- 👨‍💻 All of my projects are available at [https://github.com/linux369](https://github.com/linux369)
+- 👨‍💻 All of my projects are available at [https://github.com/0xshikhar](https://github.com/0xshikhar)

 - 💬 Ask me about **Flutter App Development,Web Development,Startup and Entrepreneurship**

-- 📫 How to reach me **DM me at Twitter**
+- 📫 How to reach me **DM me at Twitter or email at 0xshikhar@gmail.com**

 - ⚡ Fact **Did you know how many total programming languages? – it’s 698.**